Careers360 Logo

 AZEOTROPES

-• They Boil at constant Temperature.
+• They boil at a constant temperature.

 • They can’t be separated by Fractional distillation.